7 types of Artificial Intelligence

 Reactive machines are the most basic type of AI.
 As the name implies, these machines are reactive to stimuli and respond to immediate tasks and requests with predictable outcomes.
 They only function when given limited inputs and are incapable of storing memory or improving their functionality through learning or experience.

-Their ability to read and respond in real-time allows them to perform basic autonomous functions.
-This includes email spam filtering, YouTube recommendations, and even beating a chess Grand Master.
+Their ability to read and respond in real-time enables them to perform essential autonomous functions.
+This includes email spam filtering, YouTube recommendations, and even defeating chess Grand Masters through focused computational excellence.

 Limited Memory